 2 spreads – Duo lines 20” & 16”

 These two jobs were not too bad when it comes to the mountains.
 They were mostly rolling hills and farm land, but this also brings a new set of challenges to the table.
 I think the biggest challenge was going through subdivisions and housing projects.
-The homeowners did not want to see their yards all tore up and they certainly did not want to hear all of the noise, so close to their homes, that construction projects like these bring.
+The homeowners did not want to see their yards all torn up and they certainly did not want to hear all of the noise, so close to their homes, that construction projects like these bring.
 We had set hours that we could work in order to avoid these obstacles.
 Another factor were the Amish.
 While people may not think that the Amish would pose a problem, it did.
 You always had to be on the lookout for buggies and kids on bikes.
-With narrow roads, it was a huge safety concern for us moving big equipment and was able to do this without incident.
+With narrow roads, it was a huge safety concern for us moving big equipment and we were able to do this without incident.

 Michels – Dakota Access Project, Iowa

 The biggest challenge on this project was dealing with all of the protestors.
 There usually are on some of the jobs, but this one was unique in the sense that the Native Americans, along with many others, setup camp for thousands of people in an effort to try to stop the pipeline completely.
 Dealing with people destroying your property and threatening the lives of the pipeline workers makes it extremely difficult to do your job.

 The state of Iowa has a multitude of farms and cattle ranches.
 Dealing with farmers who are trying to grow crops and make a living while you are disturbing their land to put down pipeline can be a challenge.
 The land was so good for growing crops since there was 3’ of topsoil.
 However, this was a detriment to us since after you put it all back and it rains, you can’t get on it for days, but we kept positive attitudes and the project was a success.